Keith Tkachuk: Return to St. Louis (2007–2010)

-Style of play
+Style of play and legacy

 One of the elite power forwards of his era, Tkachuk was known for his aggressive, physical style while consistently scoring points.
-Tkachuk had more than 100 penalty minutes in 10 of his 19 NHL seasons, including three seasons with over 200 penalty minutes.
+Tkachuk had more than 100 penalty minutes in eleven of his eighteen NHL seasons, including three seasons with over 200 penalty minutes.
+Involving his style of play, Tkachuk was once quoted early in his career as stating:

+I’m the kind of player who needs to hit somebody early to play well.
+I know that I need a couple of early hits to have a good game.

 Tkachuk was known for his goal-scoring prowess, scoring 30 goals eight times, including two 40-goal seasons and two back-to-back 50 goal seasons, the latter of which he led the NHL in goals, with 52.
+In 2011, he was inducted into the United States Hockey Hall of Fame and the Phoenix Coyotes Ring of Honor.
+Despite his accomplishments, he was not inducted into the Hockey Hall of Fame for several years after he was eligible for induction; when asked about it in 2025, he stated the following:

+I mean, there's nothing I can do.
+I appreciate the support.
+I really do.
+If it happens, great.
+If it doesn't, life goes on.
+But my kids are my Hall of Fame.
+I enjoy watching them.
+I work for the Blues, but I also get to see my kids play and see them grow up.
+It was an honor to play in the NHL.
+The game has changed my life.
+If it happens, I know my mother will be extremely happy.
+I think she's one who takes it the hardest.

+In 2024, he was inducted into the Blues Hall of Fame.
+In 2026, he was announced for induction into the Hockey Hall of Fame.

 Personal life

 Tkachuk has been married to Chantal Oster, a native of Winnipeg, Manitoba, since February 28, 1997.
-Their two sons, Matthew and Brady, play in the NHL, and their daughter, Taryn, is an NCAA Division I field hockey player with the University of Virginia.
+Their two sons, Matthew and Brady, play in the NHL and won the gold medal in the 2026 Winter Olympics, and their daughter, Taryn, was an NCAA Division I field hockey player for the University of Virginia.

 Tkachuk is of Ukrainian and Irish ancestry.
-He is a cousin of former NHL player and current general manager of the New Jersey Devils, Tom Fitzgerald, as well as a cousin of NHL player Kevin Hayes and his late brother, Jimmy Hayes.
+He is a cousin of former NHL player and former general manager of the New Jersey Devils, Tom Fitzgerald, as well as a cousin of NHL player Kevin Hayes and retired player Jimmy Hayes.
 Tkachuk's brother-in-law is NHL player agent Craig Oster, who represents numerous NHL players, including Erik Karlsson, Mark Stone and Evgeny Kuznetsov.